ministryofjustice/security-guidance/docs/using-lastpass.md

 LastPass will securely save your credentials in your own LastPass 'Vault' and then offer to autofill those credentials the next time you need them.

-The MOJ has the Enterprise tier of LastPass.
+The Ministry of Justice \(MOJ\) has the Enterprise tier of LastPass.

 ### Who should use it?